georgi5000/hiremefordevops/README.md

 These lines load data from .txt file into DB columns we need.
 Well, not the best solution but I really have no idea how to make it only in one DB table otherwise without junk/filler data.

+Check if all data is imported correctly:

+                              Select * from networks;

+Now we have a running website with a DB behind it, for now with Apache, later for more traffic we could utilize NginX.
+Improve the DB handling for the IP INET_ATON conversions and add to cron jobs the oneliners for periodically extracting the network info.
+Maybe a monitoring with NAgios server to ping if something is missing or not responding?

+I really had a lot of fun doing this project, I hope I am not overdoing the text here and that you find the domain name funny for this as I did!

+I am looking forward to be working with the ZetaHosting DevOps team and trully eager to learn new things, ones I get a docking to not be working only on my laptop screen as I currently have made this lol.